andngdtudk/andngdtudk.github.io/blog-posts/Mpcrl.md

 $$V_{k+1}(s) = \max_a \sum_{s'} P(s'|s,a)[r(s,a) + \gamma V_k(s')]$$

-What fascinated me was how these algorithms, despite their conceptual simplicity, suffer from the "curse of dimensionality"—a phrase coined by Richard Bellman himself.
+What fascinated me was how these algorithms, despite their conceptual simplicity, suffer from the "curse of dimensionality", a phrase coined by Richard Bellman himself.
 Exact dynamic programming requires tabulating the value function for all possible states, which becomes computationally infeasible as state dimensionality grows.
 This limitation motivates both the approximation methods in RL and the online optimization approach in MPC.

 ## Model Predictive Control: Planning in Action